Jondev01/form_flashcard/README.md

-Project to practice and form validation and database backend programming using php
+Project to practice form validation and database backend programming using php